Awais-Mughal/Gesture-Recognition-ESP32-EdgeImpulse/README.md

    - model Library is found in this link with name trainingLibarary.zip https://github.com/aliabidlodhi74/IOT-Project-2/tree/main/Firmware/Library

-   -Now upload firmware in the transmitter and receiver boards
+   - Now upload firmware in the transmitter and receiver boards
+   - Perform up down and left right movements and they will be recognised by transmitter board and sent to receiver
+   - The Receiveer board will display Lights are On if left right movement is identified, Lights are off if up down movement is identified